ze-ouyang/ze-ouyang.github.io/_pages/about.md

 My current research interest lies in
 * Diagnostics for laser wakefield acceleration
-* AI for science, such as neural-network-based inverse problems & partial differential equations
+* AI for science, such as neural network approach for inverse problems & partial differential equations
 * Experimental search for new physics